SummaryRead the full fact sheet

 - some types of cancer.

-Meeting nutritional needs for vegetarians
+Meeting nutritional needs on a vegetarian diet

 Protein sources for vegetarians

-Some good plant sources of protein include:
+Some good vegetarian sources of protein include:

-- legumes, such as beans, peas and lentils
+- legumes (such as beans, peas and lentils)

 - nuts and seeds

-- soy products, including soy beverages, tempeh and tofu
+- soy products (including soy beverages, tempeh and tofu)

 Minerals for vegetarians